The best of FIBA U17 WC 2016: Sexton stars, Turkish delight, Barrett, Musa, Air Pons

 The FIBA U17 Basketball World Cup has become something of a curse for Spain and Canada.
 Both storied countries have suffered some major heartbreak over the course of the tournament's history and it was repeated in 2016 in Zaragoza.

-The hosts Spain came into the competition having lost in the Semi-Finals in 2012 (to United States) and 2014 (to Australia) and then left empty-handed by losing in the bronze medal game both editions (2012 to Croatia and 2014 against Serbia).
+The hosts Spain came into the competition having lost in the Semi-Finals in 2012 (to USA) and 2014 (to Australia) and then left empty-handed by losing in the bronze medal game in both editions (2012 to Croatia and 2014 against Serbia).
 History repeated in 2016 as the Spanish lost to Turkey in the Semi-Finals and then were beaten by Lithuania to finish fourth for a third straight edition.

 The decision: RJ Barrett for OQT or U17 World Cup